RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 # Some stats

-For several reasons, it's easier to cryopreserve smaller organisms than larger ones:
+As the papers indicate, it's easier to cryopreserve smaller organisms than larger ones:

 ![biggestMass2.png](biggestMass2.png)
 ![TemperatureVSmass.png](TemperatureVSmass.png)